the-teachingRSE-project/competencies/survey.md

 ## Related Work and Activities

 The challenges of understanding the current state of skills within the research software community and related areas, as well as identifying required competencies, developing training pathways and providing training materials are areas that are being looked at and addressed by various groups and projects.
 In this section, we highlight some of these other projects and activities.

-### RSE-related training ressources
+### RSE-related training resources

 The day-to-day work of many RSEs often includes teaching activities to improve the RSE-related skill-set of researchers, e.g. in university courses, workshops or one-on-one.